MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Upsell

-Sometimes confused with *cross-selling*, the term covers the act of selling additional or higher-value products and services to existing customers.
+Upselling is the act of selling additional or higher-value products and services to existing customers.
+It's sometimes confused with *cross-selling*.
 Learn more at [Sales planning and strategy](#sales-planning-and-strategy).

 ## V